Dark matter halo mass functions and density profiles from mass and energy cascade: Introduction

-First, the abundance of dark matter halos is described by a halo mass function.
-The seminal Press-Schechter (PS) model allows one to predict the shape and evolution of mass function \citep{Press:1974-Formation-of-Galaxies-and-Clus}.
-This model relies on a threshold value of overdensity ($\delta_c$) that can be obtained from the nonlinear collapse of a spherical over-density \citep{Tomita:1969-Formation-of-Gravitationally-B,Gunn:1972-Infall-of-Matter-into-Clusters}.
-Bond et al. provided an alternative derivation using an excursion set approach (EPS) that puts the theory on a firmer footing by removing the fudge factor in original PS model \citep{Bond:1991-Excursion-Set-Mass-Functions-f}.
-However, when compared to N-body simulations, both PS and EPS models overestimate the number of low-mass halos and underestimate the number of massive halos.
+However, when compared to N-body simulations, both PS and EPS models overestimate the number of low-mass haloes and underestimate the number of massive haloes.
 There are also significant errors at high redshifts \citep{Springel:2005-Simulations-of-the-formation--}.
-Further improvement was achieved by computing the density threshold for ellipsoidal collapse \citep{Sheth:2001-Ellipsoidal-collapse-and-an-im,Sheth:1999-Large-scale-bias-and-the-peak-}.
-In contrast to the spherical collapse where the threshold $\delta_{c} $ is independent of the mass scale, the ellipsoidal collapse leads to a mass-dependent overdensity threshold.
-This modification (hereafter ST) considerably complicates the original model derivation but provieds a better agreement with simulations.
+Further improvement was achieved by computing the density threshold $\delta_c$ for ellipsoidal collapse \citep{Sheth:2001-Ellipsoidal-collapse-and-an-im,Sheth:1999-Large-scale-bias-and-the-peak-}.
+In contrast to the spherical collapse where $\delta_{c} $ is independent of halo mass, the ellipsoidal collapse leads to a mass-dependent overdensity threshold $\delta_c$.
+This modification (hereafter ST) considerably complicates the derivation but provides a better agreement with simulations.

-Because of its simplicity, the PS-EPS-ST mass functions are still the only and the most popular analytic models.
+Because of its simplicity, the PS-EPS-ST mass functions are still a very popular analytic model.
 However, the theoretical basis of this approach is at best heuristic.
 First, the derivation requires a threshold overdensity from a simplified (if not over simplified) collapse model (either spherical or ellipsoidal).
 Second, the linear density field is required to identify collapsed structures that is deeply in the non-linear regime.
-Finally, a specific smoothing filter (the sharp \textit{k}-space filter) is required for the random walk of a local overdensity.
-In principle, halo mass function should be an objective and intrinsic property of self-gravitating collisionless system that is independent of the choice of collapse models or smoothing filters.
-In this letter, a different approach is taken to derive the halo mass function based on the random walk of halos in mass space, which is a direct result of the inverse mass cascade in dark matter flow \citep{Xu:2021-Inverse-mass-cascade-mass-function}.
+In principle, halo mass function should be an objective intrinsic property of self-gravitating collisionless system that is independent of any simplified (spherical or ellipsoidal) collapse models.
+In this paper, a different approach is taken to derive the halo mass function without resorting to any simplified models.
+This approach is based on the random walk of haloes in mass space, which is a direct result of inverse mass cascade in dark matter flow \citep{Xu:2021-Inverse-mass-cascade-mass-function}.